marcelo-ferraz/smol-forms/readme.md

 ### The validation state
 The state validation is just a dictionary with the same fields but arrays of strings with the description of the error found.

-I reckon that a visual representation speaks volumes:
+I reckon that the visual representation speaks volumes:
 <table>
     <tr>
         <td> The object </td>